plotbox-io/psalm-docker-vscode/README.md

 # Psalm Docker VS Code

 Visual Studio Code plugin for Psalm.
 This extension allows for the Psalm server to run inside the docker container.
 It works by having a docker-compose run the psalm server.
 Next, it translates the file paths between the host OS and the docker container.
-This extension is based on the official psalm-vscode-plugin extension.
+This extension is based on the official [Psalm VS Code Extension](https://github.com/psalm/psalm-vscode-plugin) extension.

 ## Features